fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer0_elementary/03_persistence.rst

 of the loading class and the object to be loaded and denies file access if the versions differ.

 .. note::
-    The version of a child class of **Persistent** should to be increased in case of incompatible changes on the methods **_complete_state(**) or **_reduce_state()**.
+    The version of a child class of **Persistent** should be increased in case of incompatible changes on the methods **_complete_state(**) or **_reduce_state()**.